WISH Charter Elementary School is a

 WISH offers instruction in grades

-Transitional Kindergarten through Sixth grade.
+Transitional Kindergarten through Seventh grade.
 We are excited to